theimpossibleastronaut/rmw/README.md

 disabled by using 'purge_after = 0' in configuration file. rmw will only check once per day if it's time to purge (use -g to check more often).

-Purge requires -f (--force) to run.

-To skip that requirement, add the line

-force_not_required

-to your configuration file.

 The day of the last purge is stored in $HOME/config/rmw/lastpurge

 == Empty the Trash ==